argex18/SRS/README.md

   - Performed some little modifications to the main file of the package

+Setup:
+  - To install the module, the only available way is to copy the entire folder in the site-packages folder of the Python directory.
+    A future update has been scheduled to allow the installation of the module via pip too

 #This is a little SRS application really easy to use.
 Its goal is help you to study and remember a large amount of words.
 It's free and open source.

 #You can set it via python console or through the __main__ file, maybe to set a list of instructions the application will have to do nextly.